ha1tch/queryfy/doc/design-and-innovations_EN_v0.1.0_2025-06-13.md

 Queryfy isn't just another validation library—it's a complete rethinking of how Go applications should handle dynamic data.
 By providing a unified, composable API that covers validation, querying, transformation, and type conversion, Queryfy eliminates entire categories of boilerplate code while maintaining Go's principles of simplicity and clarity.

-The proposed additions (iteration methods and struct conversion) complete the vision, making Queryfy the definitive solution for dynamic JSON handling in Go.
-These aren't just features—they're the missing pieces that will make working with dynamic data in Go as pleasant as working with static types.
+The proposed additions (iteration methods and struct conversion) complete the vision, making Queryfy a complete proposal for dynamic JSON handling in Go.
+These aren't just features—they're the missing pieces, bringing us closer to a future where working with dynamic data in Go is transformed into a flow as natural as working with static types.